Getting the right Surfboard Bag

 Fish/Retro Board Bags

-These bags will fit boards that have a wider general outline including a wider nose and tail and come in models like the 6'3" Retro Fish Lite Bag
+These bags will fit boards that have a wider general outline including a wider nose and tail and come in models like the Travel 1 Funboard Bag, by FCS

 What Thickness for your Surfboard Bag?

 Generally best for air travel.
-They will normally be around 10mm thick giving you plenty of padding for when you want to fly your boards somewhere.
-Don't rely on gentle baggage handlers, instead make sure you're prepared with a nice thick Surfboard Bag
+They will normally be around 0.5" inches (10mm) thick giving you plenty of padding for when you want to fly your boards somewhere.
+Don't rely on gentle baggage handlers; instead make sure you're prepared with a nice thick Surfboard Bag

 Lightweight Surfboard Bags

 Great for everyday use.
-When you're throwing your boards on the roof or in the bag of the van, the reflective side for your lighter-weight surfboard bag will ensure you're protected without needed the full 10mm thickness to lug around.
-Lightweight Bags are generally 5mm in thickness and as mentioned generally have one side with a reflective material to reduce heat stress like the Creatures Universal Day Use Bag
+When you're throwing your boards on the roof or in the back of the van, the reflective side for your lighter-weight surfboard bag will ensure you're protected without needing the full 0.5" (10mm) thickness to lug around.
+Lightweight Bags are generally 0.25" (5mm) in thickness and, as mentioned, generally have one side with a reflective material to reduce heat stress.
+This can be seen on the Universal Day Use Bag by Creatures of Leisure

 Surfboard Socks or Surfboard Sox